Real Answers by Experienced Professionals.

 A Cayman Islands bank account, especially when held in the proper legal tools, can help protect assets from lawsuits, enhance financial privacy, and, in certain cases, lower taxes.
 The U.S. has under five percent of the world’s population, yet 80% of the attorneys in the world and 96% of global lawsuits.
 If funds are held in the U.S. they are directly accessible to U.S. courts.
 The Cayman Islands banking system includes privacy provisions to keep nosy neighbors out of your affairs.

-When you establish a bank account in the Cayman Islands you are taking your funds beyond the reach of your neighborhood attorney.
-It is important to establish the bank account inside of a legal tool such as an offshore LLC and/or asset protection trust.
-That way, if you are ordered to return the funds, you have laws in place that can prevent that order from being carried out and keep you out of hot water.
+When you engage in Cayman Islands offshore banking you are taking one step in moving your funds beyond the reach of your neighborhood attorney.
+That alone, however is not enough.
+The reason is, if a local judge commands you to return the funds, you would be required to do so.
+Therefore, it is also necessary to establish the bank account inside of a legal tool such as an offshore LLC and/or asset protection trust.
+That way, if you are ordered to return the funds, you have a foreign trustee place who can prevent that order from being carried out.
+Thus you keep out of hot water.
 An offshore trustee, who is not under the jurisdiction of your local courts is not required to comply with orders made in your county, state or country.
 More on this later.
 First, let’s look at a little background of the country itself.

 Background of the Cayman Islands